wtf-laksii/Hotstar-Clone/README.md

 ## Contributors

 - Lakshay Sharma [(https://github.com/wtf-laksii)]
+- Srishti Ahuja [()]

 ## License

 This project is licensed under the [License Name] - see the LICENSE.md file for details.

 Feel free to contribute and make the Hotstar Clone even better!
-If you encounter any issues or have suggestions, please open an [issue](https://github.com/your-username/hotstar-clone/issues).
+If you encounter any issues or have suggestions, please open an [issue](https://github.com/wtf-laksii/hotstar-clone/issues).